Photo cred: Mark Raheja

 Welcome to the 14th week of our round-up articles.
 This week the blogosphere shared with us a couple of interesting examples of bad pitches used by PR people.

-Being the one that is reaching out to bloggers can indeed be fun and efficient when you know how, what and to whom you are pitching.
-Of course, this can’t be easy when you didn’t do your homework right.
-Reaching out to bloggers without knowing the basics about what they’re interested in or what they like and write about can be a mistake that doesn’t come cheap for the company’s reputation.
+Being the one that is reaching out to bloggers can be indeed fun and efficient when you know how, what and who you pitch.
+Of course this can’t be easy when you didn’t do your homework right.
+Reaching out to bloggers without knowing the basics about what their interested in or what they like and write about, can be a mistake that doesn’t come cheap for the company’s reputation.

 Without further ado, we give you this week’s posts:

 - First in line is Arik Hanson.
-In his article Blogger Outreach Lessons Learned From Recent Pitches I’ve Received he shares with us 2 examples of bad pitches received from PR people.
+In his article Blogger outreach lessons learned from recent pitches I’ve received he shares with us 2 examples of bad pitches received from PR people.
 He underlines the idea of why this pitch is wrong and how should it be improved.
-We believe that good advice is always welcomed, regardless of how much experience you may have pitching bloggers.
+We believe that good advices are always welcomed, regardless how much experience you may have pitching bloggers.

 - The 4th article we focused for this week comes from Claire Celsi.
 Approaching bloggers in a similar way to what she shares in the article PR Spam Blogger Relations Case Study, is something that you should avoid at all times.